-• Alleviate stormwater problems ward 4.

-• The implementation of the Storm Water Master Plan for Piketberg is a high priority, but a lack of sufficient funding (own funding) delays the time frame of construction.
+- Alleviate stormwater problems ward 4. - Challenges that still need to be addressed include: - The implementation of the Storm Water Master Plan for Piketberg is a high priority, but a lack of sufficient funding (own funding) delays the time frame of construction.
 Applications for external funding were unsuccessful to date.